 - On a regular basis for storage of inventory or product samples for use in your trade or business of selling products if your home is the only fixed location of the trade or business,

 Note: You don't have to meet the exclusive use test if you satisfy the rules that apply to storage, rental, or daycare use.

 A safe harbor method, as announced in Revenue Procedure 2013-13, is available to qualifying taxpayers.
-They can claim a prescribed rate of $5 per square foot (up to a maximum of 300 square feet) directly on Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), by entering the square footage of the home and square footage of the office in the applicable boxes to indicate their election to use the safe harbor option.
+They can claim a prescribed rate of $5 per square foot (up to a maximum of 300 square feet) directly on Schedule C (Form 1040 or 1040-SR), Profit or Loss From Business (Sole Proprietorship), by entering the square footage of the home and square footage of the office in the applicable boxes to indicate their election to use the safe harbor option.